nginx-architects/agility2022-apigw-nic/modules/module7/readme.md

 ## gRPC Routing and Load Balancing

-As companies begin to deploy more modern applications and where low latency is required, gRPC may be a good option.  gRPC is becoming a popular alternative to JSON RESTful API's in part because of a 7 to 10 times performance improvement over REST.
+One fairly recent trend in API technology is the move to gRPC.   gRPC is becoming a popular alternative to JSON RESTful API's in part because of a 7 to 10 times performance improvement over REST.
 This is due in part to the use of HTTP2.
 NGINX has gRPC proxy and load balancing capabilities built in.
 Moreover, we can enable our Ingress Controller to route and load balance gRPC traffic with the VirtualServer custom resource.

 In this module you will learn:
 1. Basic gRPC concepts
 2. How our gRPC demonstration application works
 3. How to configure the NIC to proxy and load balance gRPC traffic

+## Step 1

+A quick introduction to basic gRPC concepts.

+gRPC is a modern, open source, high-performance Remote Procedure Call framework.
+It can be run on any environment and can be used to communicate across backend, frontend, and mobile devices.

 More on gRPC from Google: